kazupon/component-regenerator/README.md

 # Usage

-To enable jscoverage of your scripts, run the following code.
+To convert your scripts which was writen by generator, run the following code.

 ```js
 var Builder = require('component-builder');